vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 30-32.
-Thus with body adorned with the marks, ex- ternal and internal, having bathed in holy waters and off- ered libations of water to the Devas, the manes, and other deities as ordained in the săstras,
+Thus with body adorned with the marks, external and internal, having bathed in holy waters and offered libations of water to the Devas, the manes, and other deities as ordained in the săstras,
 </details>